 The majority of penny stocks in Canada fall into these categories and sectors:

 - Oil & Gas

-All are highly speculative industries and so these penny stocks are extremely sensitive to macro factors such as commodity price movements, industry news (both good or bad), or regulatory changes.
+All are highly speculative industries, so these penny stocks are extremely sensitive to macro factors such as commodity price movements, industry news (both good or bad), or regulatory changes.

-Penny stocks are extremely risky and typically represent companies at opposite ends of the spectrum: from companies in their incubation phase with nothing more than an idea and some venture capital behind them looking to break out, to established debt-laden companies who are on the verge of bankruptcy.
+Penny stocks are extremely risky and typically represent companies at opposite ends of the spectrum: from companies in their incubation phase with nothing more than an idea and some venture capital behind them looking to break out to established debt-laden companies on the verge of bankruptcy.
 Other penny stocks might be outright scams (see Bre-X).

 Why Are Penny Stocks So Risky?

 Penny stocks make risky investments for several reasons: